asciamanna/asciamanna.github.io/_drafts/developer-interviews.md

 ## Team Owned

 It is very important for the interview process to be owned by the team.
 Furthermore, every team member should have an opportunity to take part in the process.
-Now managers and other employees outside of the cross-functional team can still be involved and offer advice, but the development team should be empowered to make the hire decision.
+Managers and other employees outside of the cross-functional team should still be involved and offer advice, but the development team should be empowered to make the hire decision.
 Once the team has made its decision, it should not be overruled by management.

-When teams make a decision to hire a new developer, they are committed to the success of the new employee since it was a decision that they made together.
+When teams make a decision together to hire a new developer, they are committed to the new employee's success.
 So many times in my career I have seen managers do all of the interviewing and drop developers into high-performing teams.
 Every time this happens it is a gamble.
 It may pay off and the candidate may be a great fit.
 However, you are just as likely to have a bad fit which will have disastrous affects on the team morale, team productivity, and potentially the product.
 These decisions are too important to be left to chance.
 In fact, my team's process began to fail when we started losing ownership of it to our organizational leadership.

 ### Manage the Rate of Team Change

 Even when the gamble pays off, every time someone is added or removed from a cross-functional team, the team slows down.
 This is one of the main problems with project focused teams.
 All too often managers will move people in and out of teams to optimize for "scheduling needs."
 This is a false optimization as it slows everyone down while they learn how to work together.
-Kent Beck talks about the importance of team continuity in his book, Extreme Programming: Explained. __Sadly, so few organizations ever encounter high-performing teams so they never experience the benefits of keeping cross-functional teams together for long periods of time.__
+[Kent Beck](https://twitter.com/KentBeck) talks about the importance of team continuity in his book, Extreme Programming: Explained. __Sadly, so few organizations ever encounter high-performing teams so they never experience the benefits of keeping cross-functional teams together for long periods of time.__

 Understanding these benefits, teams should manage the rate at which they bring new people on to the team.
 After the addition of every new team member the team is going to need time to adjust, acclimate, and build a new working relationship.
 I often see organizations adding or removing people from teams every couple of months.
 These folks never get to gel as a team before they have to adapt to the next change.

 ## Know Your Values

 As I've mentioned in a previous post it is important for teams to hire based on their team values.
-It is important to make those values known during the interview process. **It is no coincidence that the team I worked on with the best interviewing process also had a very clear set of team principles, values, and practices.**
+Make those values known during the interview process. **It is no coincidence that the team I worked on with the best interviewing process also had a very clear set of team principles, values, and practices.**

 ## Can the Candidate Program?